Sleep Resources

 Regular exercise.
 Even as little as 10 minutes of exercise a day has been shown to help you fall asleep and stay asleep throughout the night.
 Go for a jog or brisk walk, take a hike in nature, or dance to your favorite music.
 But, be sure not to do any vigorous workouts too close to bedtime as doing so can make falling asleep more difficult.

 Relaxation exercises.
-One type of exercise that’s great to practice as your winding down before bedtime is a relaxation exercise.
+One type of exercise that’s great to practice as you’re winding down before bedtime is a relaxation exercise.
 Taking a few minutes to relax and do some deep breathing before bedtime can help release overall tension.

 Healthy diet.
 Some things to keep in mind: